joaquinelio/zone17/README.md

 What about it.
 No need.
 It's not Java.
 With no semicolons the look is cleaner and I have fewer errors.
-I just use them when needed: To force newline.
+I just use them when needed:
+To force newline.

 `
   ;(a>b)? fa():fb()
 `

 JS, the freedom to step on the flowers.

+By
+Joaquin Elio Fernandez